Skip to main content

 Tip: Anyone can set up the Styleguide, but we recommend involving your Product Designer or UX Designer.

-Step 3: Learn the Editor with Templates
+Step 3: Learn the Editor with templates

 Candu's drag-and-drop editor lets you build complex, responsive content without code.
 The fastest way to learn is by starting with a template rather than building from scratch.